 Looking for an easy way to keep your dog busy?
 Do you want an activity for your dog that’s both fun and mentally stimulating?
 A great place to start is with some simple nose work games.

 Nose work games are easy to play, can be done indoors, and dogs absolutely love them.
 And the best part is the only thing you need to get started is some yummy treats.
 Here’s how to teach your dog the basics of nose work, and three easy nose work games to get you started.

-The Benefits of Basic Nose Work For Dogs
+The Benefits of Nose Work Games For Dogs

 Nose work & scent games offer your dog a fun way to use their natural talents.
-Even though a dog’s sense of smell is more than 2000 times more powerful than our own they still rely on visuals, especially in familiar environments such as your home.
+Even though a dog’s sense of smell is more than 10,000 times more powerful than our own they still rely on visuals, especially in familiar environments such as your home.
 Nose work games can help your dog hone in on their natural talents, and it’s a easy way to keep them entertained.
-The benefits of nose work for dogs include:

 Nose Work Is Simple to Train & Can Benefit All Dog Owners

 If you’re looking for an easy way to keep your dog entertained on a rainy day nose work games are the perfect choice.
 Dogs love having a job to do, something to keep their minds busy.

 With nose work you’re using your dog’s natural talent in a constructive way to keep them mentally stimulated.
 The “find it” or “seek” command can be one of the most versatile and fun games you can teach you dog.